Yukun-Huang/Person-Attribute-Recognition-MarketDuke/README.md

 *19-01-09: Fixed the error caused by an update of market and duke attribute dataset.*

+## FAQ

+### Why attribute order in import_Market1501Attribute.py is different for train and test data?

+The label order in import_Market1501Attribute.py is consistent with the attribute order of the dataset.

+You can load market_attribute.mat in MATLAB and print "market_attribute.train" or "market_attribute.test" to obtain these orders.

 ## Reference

 *[1] Lin Y, Zheng L, Zheng Z, et al. Improving person re-identification by attribute and identity learning[J].
 Pattern Recognition, 2019.*